doordeck/docs/docs/guide/ephemeral-key-registration-unlocking-a-door.md

 openssl pkey -inform DER -in private.key -pubout -outform DER -out public.key
 ```

-We need to wrap the public key in base 64 encoding to be able to send it to Doordeck:
+We need to wrap the public key in base 64 encoding to be able to send it to Sentry Interactive:

 ```shell
 cat public.key | base64 > public.base64.key
 ```

-Now we can send it to Doordeck using an auth key generated from the previous article; currently we need to use the
+Now we can send it to Sentry Interactive using an auth key generated from the previous article; currently we need to use the
 development endpoint - we'll save the response to a file called `certs.json`

 ```shell